antrea-io/antrea/docs/egress.md

 of this IP pool.
 Each IP range may consist of a `cidr` or a pair of `start` and `end` IPs (which are themselves included in the range).

+When using a CIDR to define an IP range, it is important to keep in mind that the first IP in the CIDR will be excluded and will never be allocated.
+This is because when the CIDR represents a traditional subnet, the first IP is typically the "network IP".
+Additionally, for IPv4, the last IP in the CIDR, which traditionally represents the "broadcast IP", will also be excluded.
+As a result, providing a /32 CIDR or a /31 CIDR will yield an empty pool of IP addresses.
+A /28 CIDR will yield 14 allocatable IP addresses.
+In the future we may make this behavior configurable, so that the full CIDR can be used if desired.

 ### SubnetInfo

 By default, it's assumed that the IPs allocated from an ExternalIPPool are in